DiUS/chatbot-builder/packages/chatbot-builder-core/README.md

   ```

 - `responseCard()`:
   Add the responseCard field to the intent, it will generate a `responseCard` field with the default values:

     ```js
       withResponseCard();
     ```

-    ```json
+    ```js
       {
         version: 1,
         contentType: 'application/vnd.amazonaws.card.generic',